Ben-Gayther/predicting_goodreads_review_ratings/README.md

 The configuration settings for these scripts can be modified by changing the values in `config.yaml`.

-The predictions will be saved in `data/predictions.csv`.
+The predictions will be saved to `submission.csv`.

 The kaggle notebook which executes the same code is `kagglenotebook.ipynb` in order to utilise Kaggle's GPUs.